 At this time of year, certain food hit our shelves to celebrate the festive season, some more popular than others.
-Christmas cake with it’s golden layer of nutty marzipan and snowy icing crown, is the marmite of Christmas.
+Christmas cake with its golden layer of nutty marzipan and snowy icing crown is the marmite of Christmas.
 I love marzipan so I don’t get it, but plenty of people hate the marzipan or the vine fruit.
 So this is an alternative to Christmas cake recipe for a Hazelnut and Chocolate Baklava.
 Instead of the traditional pistachio and rose water flavours, I’ve gone down a more Italian flavour for this baklava with a dash of hazelnut coffee syrup in place of the rose water and some cocoa nibs for some crunch.
 I’ve also done a Pecan and Maple Baklava before for Christmas and went down so well with a strong coffee after dinner.

-- Trim the filo to fit a 8×8 inch tin and cover with cling film as the pastry will dry out quickly.
+- Trim the filo to fit an 8×8 inch tin and cover with cling film as the pastry will dry out quickly.
 Brush the base of the tin with the melted butter.
 Place a sheet of filo pastry on top, brush with more butter and top with another sheet, repeat the process with nine more sheets of pastry, brushing with butter between each sheet.

 - Sprinkle on top a third of the nut chocolate mixture, Top with another sheet of pastry, brush with butter and layer with more pastry with melted butter brushed in between for another 10 sheets of pastry.